ABOUT & BIO

 CURRENT WORK

 "At the moment I am working on local landscapes developing my technique using palette knives with acrylic layering on many subjects including bottle oven kilns used in the the old pottery/ceramics industry.
-I like the method of applying different layers with heavy and light paints and also the challenge of applying multiple colours on one knife during application.
+I like the method of applying different layers with heavy and light paints and also the challenge of multiple colours on one knife during application.
 This requires a careful manipulation over time with the added dynamics of working over not just dry but also other wet layers to achieve the desired effect.
-This technique is now becoming a style and something I want to further develop and also expand to other more abstract paintings.
-The results are very rewarding and this particular painting style where industrial architecture decay into Earth's sky colours - so their original structural and form is eventually lost in time in one piece."
+This style is something I want to continue to develop to other styles of abstract art.

 ART CREATIVITY